dofusdude/dofusdude-py/README.md

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in dofusdude-py.apis and dofusdude-py.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in dofusdude.apis and dofusdude.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from dofusdude-py.api.default_api import DefaultApi`
+- `from dofusdude.api.default_api import DefaultApi`
-- `from dofusdude-py.model.pet import Pet`
+- `from dofusdude.model.pet import Pet`

 Solution 2:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import dofusdude-py
+import dofusdude
-from dofusdude-py.apis import *
+from dofusdude.apis import *
-from dofusdude-py.models import *
+from dofusdude.models import *
 ```